o3de/o3de.org/content/docs/user-guide/components/reference/physx/shape-collider.md

 ![\[A complex polygon prism can't be converted to convex geometry.\]](/images/user-guide/component/physx/physx/ui-physx-shape-collider-B.png)

-If the vertices are modified so that the polygon prism is no longer a simple polygon, for example, if the polygon prism is self\-intersecting, it isn't possible to subdivide the polygon prism into convex pieces.
+If the vertices are modified so that the polygon prism is no longer a simple polygon, for example, if the polygon prism is self-intersecting, it isn't possible to subdivide the polygon prism into convex pieces.
 An error will display in the Editor Console, as shown in the following example.

 ![\[A complex polygon prism console error.\]](/images/user-guide/component/physx/physx/ui-physx-shape-collider-C.png)